SanttuAhonen/laivadatan-metsastaja/ReadMe.md

 # laivadatan-metsastaja

 **Tekoälytaito vanhojen suomalaisten laivojen tiedonhakuun — botologian apuväline.**
-*An Agent Skill for researching old Finnish vessels — steamships, tugboats, log-bunchers, and motor craft.*
+*An Agent Skill for researching old Finnish vessels — steamships, tugboats, log-bunchers, and motor craft.
+Almost all source data is in Finnish, thus the tool works best also in Finnish.
+Feedback on other language trials welcome.*

 ---